jcsnorlax97/rentr/meetingMinutes/Minutes.md

 - Participants: all team members

 - What we discussed:
-  - Sending email to new member.
+  - Sending an email to the new member.
   - User Stories (Acceptance Tests).

 - TODO:
-  - Have to fisnish reviewing rest of the acceptance tests.
+  - Have to finish reviewing the rest of the acceptance tests.
   - Have to add one more core feature.